Aldrog/QTwitch/README.md

 The library consists of the following modules:

 ### Api
-This module includes a basic framework for sending requests to Twitch APIs as well as descriptions for API endpoints.
+This module includes a basic framework for sending requests to Twitch APIs and authorization as well as descriptions for API endpoints.

 All classes in the Api module are defined inside QTwitch::Api namespace.

-**Status**: basic functions of the framework are implemented.
-The module lacks endpoint descriptions and more advanced error checking.
+**Works**: OAuth2 implicit flow, significant part of the New API, APIv5 search and follow/unfollow endpoints and Usher API.
+**TODO**: describe remaining endpoints of the New API.

 ### Models
 This module will include models for visual representation of various data provided by Twitch.
 The models will be QAbstractListModel-inherited classes thus usable by both QtQuick and QWidgets, wrapping *Api* functionality.

-**Status**: High priority in TODO list.
+**Status**: WIP.

 ### Chat
 This module will include an implementation of IRC with support for Twitch extensions as well as a model for visual representation of the chat (Note: the latter might actually better suit `Models` module).